 Even if you don’t have one lined up, it’s important that you stay prepared for an interview.
 You never know when you’ll get that call or email asking to be interviewed for your dream internship.
 When getting ready for your interview, consider these steps:

 As you start thinking about which internships make the most sense, Prepped is here to guide you through the process.
-Premium job-search tools like our Resume Optimizer and AI engine that helps prepare you for interviews gives you an edge when applying for your internship.
+Premium job-search tools like our ATS Resume Scanner and AI interview practice tool engine gives you an edge when applying for your internship.
 Sign up for Prepped today and jump start your career.